 Today is the launch of Being Human!
 Ordered Universe Events start tomorrow, with the public talk by Philipp Nothaft (pictured above).
 Philipp is a graduate of the University of Munich, has been associated with the Hebrew University of Jerusalem, University College London, and the Warburg Institute.
 He was appointed as a Post-Doctoral Research Fellow atContinue reading “Heaven’s Above Features….”

 Philipp Nothaft will deliver a public lecture on ‘Medieval Time Reckoning and the Dating of Easter’ at Durham Cathedral as part of the Being Human National Festival of the Humanities, 2016.
 Full details are on the poster above – please spread the word!
 Philipp is a world expert on medieval dating systems and the history ofContinue reading “Heaven’s Above: Medieval Time Reckoning”

 Lumiere is now underway, and despite the somewhat inclement weather (raging wind and howling gale, and rain) the installations are as captivating, eerie, mysterious, thought-provoking and spectacular as could be imagined.
 And the World Machine premiered tonight!
-Richard was there – a feast of colour, some fantastic imagery of the planets….more to come over the next two days.
-Shedding light on the Universe, and the World Machine”
+Richard was there – a feast of colour, some fantastic imagery of the planets….more to come over the nextContinue reading “Lumiere and the World Machine”

 A few pictures and some footage from the rehearsals of the World Machine this evening.
 What a privilege, and the real thing tomorrow (and until Sunday) will be fantastic.
 Forgive the quality of the shots and sound, but they give an impression of what you can expect.
 These are also mainly of the medieval imageryContinue reading “World Machine – a sneak preview”

 Lighting up the whole of Durham City Centre later this week, Lumiere Durham is back in town.
 This festival of light, or artistic collaboration and of amazing sights and sounds has taken place every two years since 2009, and a wonderful, inventive, dynamic series of installations and shows have been included.
 Lumiere always includes a soundContinue reading “Sound and Light: ‘The World Machine’ at Lumiere Durham”

 We are delighted with the new short film of the Ordered Universe team in action at last year’s Being Human, Festival of Humanities.
 Our ‘Dark Ages to Dark Matter‘ day took the participants through the research experience of encountering Grosseteste, piecing together his chronology, crucially sharing a collaborative reading experience, re-creating some of the experimentsContinue reading “Ordered Universe and Being Human – On Film”